rehierl/node-tree-outliner/1-basics/1-2-hierarchy-of-sets.md

 # Subsets of elements

-Note that the definition operator (i.e. `X := Y`) in the following examples needs to be read as "Element X declares set Y", not as an operator that establishes an identity.
+Note that the definition operator (i.e. `X := Y`) in the following examples needs to be read as "Element X declares set of elements Y".

 ```
 A := { B, C, D }